 Bentonite Clay finds frequent use in various applications, including water treatment processes, as well as in the manufacturing of items like animal feed binders, foundry casting materials, iron ore pellets, and even cat litter.
 In its fine powder form, this Bentonite Clay serves as a valuable soil amendment for constructing landfills, lagoons, and water ponds, effectively reducing permeability rates and delivering exceptional sealing outcomes.
 Uses: Water Treatment, Cat Litter, Ceramics, Soil Amendments, Paper.
 Alternative Names: Montmorillonite, Silicate of Alumina, Smectite Clay, Sodium Activated Bentonite, Sodium Montmorillonite, and Wikinite.
 CAS No. 1302-78-9.
 Pack Sizes: 50 lb.

 It can improves the adhesion of polysulfide and polyurethane sealants to glass and metal surfaces, improve low-rolling resistance in silica-reinforced tire tread compounds, and enhance properties in mineral-reinforced articles such as shoe soles, rubber goods.
 Uses: It can be used as coupling agent to improve the adhesion of sulfur cured elastomers (polysulfide, polyurethane sealants) to inorganic fillers (such as silica, clay, glass, mica and talc etc.), fiberglass and surfaces. mineral-reinforced articles such as shoe soles, rubber rollers and wheels, white sidewalls, and wire and cable insulation also can be produced with lower silane loadings.
-Group: Heterocyclic organic compound.
-Alternative Names: 3-Mercaptopropylmethyldimethoxysilane.
+Additional or Alternative Names: 3-Mercaptopropylmethyldimethoxysilane.
+Product Category: Heterocyclic Organic Compound.
+Appearance: Transparent to rice yellow liquid.
 CAS No. 31001-77-1.
 Molecular formula: C6H16O2SSi.
 Mole weight: 180.34 g/mol.
-Appearance: Transparent to rice yellow liquid.
 Purity: 0.98.
 IUPACName: dimethoxymethyl(3-sulfanylpropyl)silicon.
 Canonical SMILES: CO[Si](C)(CCCS)OC.
 Density: 1.00±0.010 g/mL.
-Catalog: ACM31001771.
+Product ID: ACM31001771.
+Alfa Chemistry ISO 9001:2015 Certified.
+Categories: (3-Mercaptopropyl)methyldimethoxysilane.

 Aluminium Silicate Generic